jessmccollum/Codewars/README.md

 # codewars

-Recording the journey of practicing on Code Wars
+Recording the journey of practicing on Codewars

 To check answers look in the console.